jamesleonis/dotfiles/README.md

     git clone git://github.com/jamesleonis/dotfiles.git ~/.dotfiles
     cd ~/.dotfiles
-    scripts/install
+    git submodule update --init
+    ./scripts/link-dotfiles.sh

 The VIM plugins are managed through [Vundle][vundle].
-See it's README for how to install/update the plugins.

-Additionally, YouCompleteMe takes a while to install, and still needs to run the `./install.sh` in it's directory.
-See the [README][ycm] for specific instructions.
+Once the submodules are updated and the dotfiles linked, you can install it with this command:

+    vim -E -s -S $HOME/.vimrc "+VundleInstall" "+qa"

 Tern for JS also requires `npm install` to be run in it's directory.